Mohammed12des/Bicycle-Rental-System/Choose_a_Good_Name.md

    A voting session was conducted where team members selected their favorite name from the top 5 list.

 5. **Final Decision:**
-   After reviewing the votes, the team decided that "**RideBook**" best represented our Bicycle Rental System.
+   After reviewing the votes, the team decided that "**RideBike**" best represented our Bicycle Rental System.

-### Why RideBook?
+### Why RideBike?

 - **Memorable and Catchy:**
   The name is easy to remember, making it more likely that users will recall it when looking for bike rental services.

 - **Focus on Users:**
-  "RideBook" highlights the system's core function of booking rides and emphasizes the ease of managing rentals for users.
+  "RideBike" highlights the system's core function of booking rides and emphasizes the ease of managing rentals for users.

 ## Conclusion:

 Choosing the right name for your Bicycle Rental System involves collaborative brainstorming, tool assistance, and team discussions.
-By using tools like [Namelix](https://namelix.com) and engaging the team in the decision-making process, we arrived at "RideBook" — a name that captures our focus on ease of use and efficient rental management.
+By using tools like [Namelix](https://namelix.com) and engaging the team in the decision-making process, we arrived at "RideBike" — a name that captures our focus on ease of use and efficient rental management.

 ---